 MAPRE1 (Microtubule Associated Protein RP/EB Family Member 1) is a Protein Coding gene.
-Diseases associated with MAPRE1 include adenomatous polyposis coli and colorectal cancer.
-Among its related pathways are Signaling by GPCR and Signaling by Rho GTPases.
+Diseases associated with MAPRE1 include Adenomatous Polyposis Coli.
+Among its related pathways are Mitotic Metaphase and Anaphase and Signaling by Rho GTPases.
 GO annotations related to this gene include poly(A) RNA binding and protein C-terminus binding.
 An important paralog of this gene is MAPRE2.

 UniProtKB/Swiss-Prot for MAPRE1 Gene